yashmishra11/ai-ats-res-analyzer/README.md

 ## 🌟 Overview

-**ai-ats-res-analyzer** is a powerful web application that helps job seekers optimize their resumes for Applicant Tracking Systems.
+**ats-res-analyzer** is a powerful web application that helps job seekers optimize their resumes for Applicant Tracking Systems.
 Using advanced Natural Language Processing (NLP) and Machine Learning algorithms, it analyzes your resume against job descriptions to provide actionable insights and improve your chances of getting past ATS filters.

 ### Why Use This Tool?